 The tools he uses to run his FBA business

-Peter: You want to just talk really quickly about your stack like your software stack your tool stack, like what does it take to run this business?
+Peter: You want to just talk really quickly about your software stack and your tool stack, What does it take to run this business?

 InventoryLab

 Danny: Okay, so I have InventoryLab, which, if you’re doing volume is a God-send.
 Basically you punch in all of your numbers.
 How much did it cost?
 How much am I listing it for?
 And it’ll print out labels for you.
 If there are expiration dates they’ll print the expiration dates right on the label.
-And then it just it tells you what’s going where, how to pack it all, and that it saves all that information.
+And then it just tells you what’s going where, how to pack it all, and that it saves all that information.
 So it’ll tell you, you paid X amount for this shipment.
 Your profit is this much on it.
 Then it stores all that.
-So at the end of the year, you can actually see, you know, 30% of my profit came from this supplier, you know, to keep going back there, all that jazz.
-You can also put in like mileage and other expenses.
+So at the end of the year, you can actually see, for example, 30% of my profit came from this supplier.
+You can also put in mileage and other expenses.

 That comes with a sourcing tool called Scoutify.
 And I use Scoutify for all my scouting.